informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 - *blockstore*: stores for each height greater than *startBlock.Height*, the block of that height. initially nil for all heights
 - *peerTimeStamp*: stores for each peer the last time a block was received
+- *pendingTime*: stores for each peer the last time a block was requested
 - *peerRate*: stores for each peer the rate of received data in Bytes/second

 #### Auxiliary Functions